General Adoption Information

 Cats

 If you have any pets already in your home, including cat(s), please be aware that bringing a new dog into your household can carry inherent risks.
 It is good to remember that your pets do not know or have a relationship with your new dog yet and that there is often an adjustment period.
-Also be aware that dogs that didn’t show a high prey drive while sheltered, may behave differently once they are under the stress of adjusting in a new home environment with a different cat(s) or other pets.
-Please follow these introduction recommendations to avoid problems initially and contact our staff for any questions or clarifications on how to deal with any issues that may arise.
+Also be aware that dogs that don't show a high prey drive while sheltered, may behave differently once they are under the stress of adjusting in a new home environment with a cat(s) or other pets.
+Please follow these introduction recommendations to avoid initial problems, and contact our staff for any questions or clarifications on how to deal with any issues that may arise.

 Our shelter does not accept cats.
 Find cat resources.